domw30/The-Prediction-Game/README.md

 # The Prediction Game #
 A short numbers game!

-This is a small project that I have created to practice using Ruby.
+This is a small project that I have created to practice using Ruby to help develop my skills.

 The game is a maths trick that predicts the total number you are left with after a number of actions.

+I was motivated to include interaction with a user, to design a game where a user makes a choice.

 The game is to be run on the command line.